rcampb60/dailyincrease/README.md

 * Run the script to load the Poetry env `poetry run vscode` (see [Workaround issue #8372](https://github.com/microsoft/vscode-python/issues/8372))
 * Open vscode from the command line `code .`
 * Select the interpreter (should be under your home directory: `~/.cache/pypoetry/virtualenvs/dailyincrease-<.....>-py3.8/bin/python`)

+# Dev

+If you are contributing to this repo, you can add yourself to the list of authors by running: `poetry run update_authors`